-- Greenhouse Gas (GHG) emissions have halved since 2005 but rose in 2021 after COVID-19 related restrictions on work and movement were removed. - Levels of air pollutants have reduced in the last decade in Glasgow and Low Emission Zone (LEZ) has been introduced in the city centre. - Glasgow's energy consumption reduced by 24% between 2005 and 2021. - In 2021, Glasgow recycled 27% of its household waste, 3% lower than the previous year.
+- Greenhouse Gas (GHG) emissions have halved since 2005 but rose in 2021 after COVID-19 related restrictions on work and movement were removed. - Levels of air pollutants have reduced in the last decade in Glasgow and Low Emission Zone (LEZ) has been introduced in the city centre. - Glasgow's energy consumption reduced by 24% between 2005 and 2020. - In 2021, Glasgow recycled 27% of its household waste, 3% lower than the previous year.

 Data sources: Scottish Household Condition Survey, SEPA, Scottish Government of greenspace in Glasgow was publicly accessible in 2018.
-53% of Glasgow residents live within 500m of derelict land...